adamsilver/maintainablecss.com-jekyll/_posts/2016-01-01-introduction.md

 permalink: /chapters/1/
 ---

+Maintainable CSS has 1 simple goal:

-**As a developer you should be able to edit a module or add a new module to the codebase without concerning yourself with overzealous, pre-existing styles that will ultimately result on overrides for you and the next developer.**
+You should be able to edit an existing feature or add a new feature to your codebase without having to worry that overzealous, pre-existing styles will harm you (or the next developer) to the point that you will rely on overriding.

 Maintainable CSS is not something you can download.
 It's a set of principles, guides and conventions that not only allow you to write CSS with piece of mind, but that also means your CSS is maintainable and scalable.